CSCfi/CloudImageRecommendations/README.md

  * be based on one of the base images mentioned above.
  * adhere to the same security policies as the base image.
 Namely no extra users with password logins.
 Only ssh key authentication with the OS default account.
  * be automatically buildable.
 Some tools that can be used are are disk-image-builder or packer.io.
 The code to build these must be publicly accessible.
+ * be in qcow format, not raw format for space reasons.
+Conversion can be done at import time.
- * must be accessible via an URL provided by the person/organization responsible for the image.
+ * be accessible via an URL provided by the person/organization responsible for the image.
  * be updated at least once a month.

 These rules only consider virtual machine appliances that are meant to be shared.
 Service providers may provide any site specific virtual machine appliances they see fit.